W20CapstoneProject/ChessMate/docs/CMController.md

 ### Getting Started:
 1. Clone our repo
-2. Go to ChessMa†e/CMController.
+2. Go to the CMController.
 This directory contains the setup.py file for package initalization.
 3. Enter the following command to install the CMController package.
 Note: this will install the package in "editable" mode.
 See more at (https://docs.pytest.org/en/latest/goodpractices.html) for why this method was chosen.
 ```